kamranasif506/Portfolio-project/README.md

 ### Key Features <a name="key-features"></a>

-- Added popup project Detail functionality.
+- Added form validation in js.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>